darkphotonKN/collabradoc/README.md

 The payloads are managed via a channel that recieves the payloads and are managed by another **goroutine** started at the root of the application.
 This goroutine handles each channel payload based on the pre-defined custom binary protocol that both the frontend nextjs application and this golang server follows.

 ### Custom Binary Communication Protocol

+_Details coming soon._

+### Live Editing Documents

+As detailed in the websocket servber section live editing documents was created via websockets connections and concurrently managing connected clients.

+A "live session" is created once per document and is used to initialize and authorize a document to be edited live.
+Collaborators are added to this live session when invited via email.
+This live session essentially creates a unique instance between these collaborators and they have their own goroutine in the websocket server handling their requests.